J535D165/recordlinkage/docs/performance.rst

 Split the indexation step
 -------------------------

-In some cases, it helps to split the files before indexation. ``recordlinkage`` has a built-in tool for this.
+In some cases, it helps to split the files before indexation.
+The Python Record Linkage Toolkit has a built-in tool for this.
 Read http://recordlinkage.readthedocs.io/en/latest/notebooks/advanced_indexing.html#Indexing-with-large-files for the example.

 Split the indexation step and run in parallel
 ---------------------------------------------